ryan-l-robinson/ryan-l-robinson/README.md

 - 👋 Hi, I’m @ryan-l-robinson
 - 👀 I’m interested in: web technologies, Microsoft 365
-- 🌱 I’m currently learning: DevOps, Drupal, GitLab, WordPress, PHP, CSS
+- 🌱 I’m currently learning: Drupal, DevOps, GitLab, PHP, CSS
 - 🏢 I'm employed by: Wilfrid Laurier University (Library).
 While some things here are generalized ideas inspired by that work, this account does not represent the university in any way.
 - 📫 How to reach me: https://www.linkedin.com/in/ryanlewisrobinson/
 - 🌐 My main website is: https://ryanrobinson.ca